 - Click on WebHooks, then "Create a WebHook".

-It is recommended that all your team members configure their own JIRA ID or usernames on DailyBot's JIRA page.
-They should access the Integrations page > JIRA, and then just set their ID or username.
+It is recommended that all your team members configure their own JIRA ID or User Names on DailyBot's JIRA page.
+They should access the Integrations page > JIRA, and then just set their ID or User Name.
+It's an important step and every DailyBot member should do this.